JuliaReach/Reachability.jl/README.md

 - flowpipe computation of affine ODEs with nondeterministic inputs
 - hybrid dynamical systems (hybrid automata) with nondeterministic affine ODEs in each mode

-`Reachability` is written in [Julia](http://julialang.org), a modern high-performance language for scientific computing.

 ## Resources

 - [Manual](http://juliareach.github.io/Reachability.jl/latest/)